loanstreet/deploy-scripts/README.md

 BUILD=mvnw
 ```

-### Format (optional)
+### Format

+Optional.
 The files to be deployed are assembled in the required structure to be sent to the target server.
 By default it's done in the deploy/.build/package directory.

 Variables: